-The treatment also referred to as lipo, lipoplasty, or liposculpture suction is a surgical procedure that eliminates excess fat from below the skin.
+The treatment also referred to as lipo, lipoplasty, or liposculpture suction is a micro surgical procedure that eliminates excess fat from below the skin.
 This type of cosmetic surgery is most commonly used on and around the stomach, legs, neck, chin, upper arms, and back.

 Is Liposuction Right for You?

-Plastic surgery is an advanced technology that can help you optimize your physique, boost your confidence, and enhance your mental health.
+Aesthetic procedures used advanced technology that can help you optimize your physique, boost your confidence, and enhance your mental health.
 However, it’s not magic.
 People who have extreme anticipations of what liposuction can do for them may be disappointed.

 For example, this surgery is not a substitute for diet and exercise.
 If you have a diligent health regimen and can’t seem to get rid of pockets of fat in certain areas, however, you may be an excellent candidate.